traject/traject/README.md

   * Either way, all optional/configurable of course. based on Settings.

-* More macros.
-Not all the built-in functionality that comes with SolrMarc is here yet.
-It can be provided as macros, either built in, or distro'd in other gems.
-If really needed  as macros, and not just something local configs build themselves as needed out of the parts already here.

 * Command line code.
 It's only 150 lines, but it's kind of messy jammed into one file *and lacks tests*.
 I couldn't figure out